Save A hearty, comforting Italian vegetable soup brimming with beans, pasta, and garden-fresh vegetables—all simmered in one pot for easy cleanup.

 Calories: 230, Total Fat: 6 g, Carbohydrates: 36 g, Protein: 8 g per serving

-Save Enjoy this easy and nutritious soup any day of the week to warm up your meals.
+Enjoy this easy and nutritious soup any day of the week to warm up your meals.

 Recipe FAQs